sjaakp/cropper/README.md

 #### minSize ####

 The minimal size of the cropped area in pixels.
 The size is the length of the greatest side, so for a portrait layout it will be the height.
-If an image is too small, it will not be cropped.
+If an image is too small, it will not be cropped. `minSize` also determines the maximum zoom factor of the image.
 Default: 240.

 #### sliderPosition ####